 However, it's important to remember that this kind of panting is much, much rarer in cats than it is in dogs.
 So, if you aren't sure about the concrete reason why your cat is panting, it's always worth it to bring them to see your vet.

 - Some of the most common symptoms of asthma in cats can include coughing, wheezing, and panting as well as an increased breathing rate for your cat.
 While asthma in cats isn't curable, it can be successfully managed with corticosteroids or bronchodilators.

 - Heartworm in cats can cause breathing difficulties.
 Treatment for heartworm includes supportive care with corticosteroids to reduce inflammation and oxygen therapy in more serious cases.
 Because heartworm disease can be fatal, it is important to keep your cat on a monthly heartworm preventative medication.

 - Hydrothorax is a condition characterized by the accumulation of fluid in and around the lungs, it can cause deep, rapid breathing, coughing, and panting.
 Treatment may include draining the fluid, as well as medications to dilate blood vessels, get rid of excess fluid, and make the heart contract more forcefully.

 - If your cat has developed a respiratory infection, it can be a challenging prospect for them to breathe normally.
 Respiratory infections in cats may lead to labored breathing or panting.
-In cats, these infections generally begin as viral infection but will often develop into secondary bacterial infections.
-Antibiotics may be required to treat your cat's condition so that they can breathe easier.
-Steam and humidifiers can help to loosen mucus and make breathing through you cat's nose much easier for them.
+In cats, these infections generally begin as viral infections but will often develop into secondary bacterial infections.
+Antibiotics may be required to treat your cat's condition so that it can breathe easier.
+Steam and humidifiers can help to loosen mucus and make breathing through your cat's nose much easier for them.

 - Anemia, neurologic disorders, trauma, abdominal enlargement, and pain can also cause cats to pant or exhibit heavy breathing.